 The accrual period will be 6 months.
 Up to 204 women may be enrolled to reach the target of 144 evaluable women, where evaluable women are women who have at least one follow-up visit with adherence data in each of the 3 periods of the study.
-Each of the 6 participating sites will recruit and enroll 24 evaluable participants for a total of 144 evaluable participants.
+Five of the 7 participating sites will recruit and enroll 24 evaluable participants each, and 2 of the participants sites will enroll 12 evaluable participants each for a total of 144 evaluable participants.
 The need to enroll replacement participants for enrollees will be dependent on whether the enrollee had at least one full period of the study with no follow-up adherence data.
 Details on procedures for participant replacement are outlined in the SSP Manual.